 Yes.
-In 2020, samples were collected from our primary water storage buildings.
-We are informing you that PFOA and PFOS were reported at <2 ppt, well below the 2016 EPA HA level of 70 ppt.
+In September 2023, samples were collected from our primary water storage buildings.
+We are informing you that PFAS was reported at <1.82 ng/L, well below the 2024 EPA Health Advisory level.
 Full results may be found in Table 2.
 PFAS Sampling Results (page 10).
-In accordance with current DoD policy, Spangdahlem AB will collect samples for PFAS every three years as long as the results are below the 2016 EPA HA.
-BE is next due for PFAS sampling in August of 2023.
-For more information regarding BE's PFAS sampling methodology or overall questions about these chemicals, please contact the BE Office.
+In accordance with current DoD policy, Spangdahlem AB will collect samples for PFAS every three years, if the results are below the 2024 EPA Health Advisory.
+BE is due for PFAS sampling in August of 2026.

-Has Spangdahlem AB tested its water for lead?
+Has Spangdahlem AB tested its water for Lead?